 Turkey poults is between N750-N800, meaning you will need N15,400 to N16,000 to buy a half carton

 You can definitely make a fortune from turkey farming business.
 And I’m going to tell you how.

-At the time of this report, turkey is a popular choice during major holidays and celebrations like Ramadan, easter, new year celebration, birthday ceremony, house warming, and Christmas, wedding, wedding anniversary.
+At the time of this report, turkey is a popular choice during major holidays and celebrations like Ramadan, easter, new year celebrations, birthday ceremonies, house warming, and Christmas, wedding, weddings anniversary.